syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 {% endhighlight %}
 {% endtabs %}

-### Customize the background
+### Customize level appearance using background

-Customize the background brush for the tree map header items using the `Background` property of `TreeMapLevel`.
+The `Background` property of `TreeMapLevel` can be customized by using the `Levels` in the `SfTreeMap.` It is used to customize the background brush for the tree map header item.
+The default value of `Background` is `Null.`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}